Memory Self-Regeneration: Uncovering Hidden Knowledge in Unlearned Models: Experiments

-In Fig. \ref{fig:church_memora} the results of using \our{} to restore the \textit{church} are presented, where the effectiveness of the strategy is noticeable. \our{} can recreate the original photo even for methods that significantly changed the trajectory for the unlearned concept. \our{} increases the number of successful attacks, leading to shorter inference times using adversarial prompts, see Tab. \ref{time1}.
-Introducing attacking involves time-consuming inference, whereas with \our{} + UnlearnDiffAtk strategy, inference time is much shorter (for example from 10 minutes to 4 minutes). \our{} requires only pre-training (approximately 15 minutes), and its image generation time matches that of the base model..
+\textbf{Objects Relearning} Three classes from the Imagenette \citep{shleifer2019proxy} dataset were used: \textit{parachute}, \textit{church} and \textit{garbage truck}, see Fig.~\ref{diff_atk_vs_memora_obj_nud_vangogh}.
+For objects, it is evident that some models forget more while others forget less, as illustrated by the KRS metric in Table \ref{table_knowledge_recovery_score}. \our{} increases the number of successful attacks, leading to shorter inference times using adversarial prompts, see Tab.~\ref{time1}.
+Introducing attacking involves time-consuming inference, whereas with \our{} + UnlearnDiffAtk strategy, inference time is much shorter (for example from 10 minutes to 4 minutes). \our{} requires only pre-training (approximately 15 minutes), and its image generation time matches that of the base model.
 More visual and quantitative results are provided in the Appendix \ref{appendix:objects}.

-\textbf{Style Relearning} For style evaluation, prompts were used according to the setup described in \citep{gandikota2023erasing}, and the ViT-base model, fine-tuned on the WikiArt dataset, was used as the classifier.
-However, the classifier may struggle to correctly classify such paintings, as the paintings are very intense and slightly deviate from the original.
-Nevertheless, we consider them examples of \textit{Van Gogh}'s style because the main characteristic features are clearly present.

-Fig. \ref{vang_gogh_memora} presents a comparison between images before and after the \our{} strategy.
-Images generated after applying the reminder strategy demonstrate the distinctive style of\textit{ Vincent Van Gogh}. \our{} accurately replicated the \textit{Starry Night} scene, incorporating strong brushstrokes, swirls in the sky, and a contrast of blues and yellows.
-Therefore, it seems that the models do not long-term forget about this distinctive style.
-More numerical and visual results are provided in Appendix \ref{appendix:styles}.

-\textbf{Trade-off Between Re-Learning and Utility} During inference, the LoRA adapter for all tasks causes the FID metric to increase compared to the unlearned model, while the CLIP metric remains high, as shown in Tab. \ref{nudity_table} and Tab. \ref{reslults_parachute_all}.
-To address this issue, we employ the Autoguidance technique \citep{kasymov2024autolora, karras2024guiding}, which involves using a combination (interpolation) of responses from both models during generation, rather than relying on just one model.
-The setup for Auto\our{} is described in Appendix \ref{appendix:setup}.

-Visual examples and numerical results are shown in Fig. \ref{fig:automemora} for recovering a \textit{parachute}, where a noticeable improvement in image quality is evident across all methods.
-Furthermore, the AutoMemoRa strategy yields even better results compared to the basic unlearned models-an effect noticeable for ED and SalUn.

-An additional suggestion for FID correction is to enable the LoRA adapter to be disconnected at any point during the generation of standard images, due to its independence.
-If a user decides to attack the model and restore the knowledge that was removed, they can choose to activate it.

-\textbf{Multi-\our{}} Often, a model that has undergone unlearning may forget multiple concepts.
-We demonstrate the use of multi-\our{} on the task of relearning well-known celebrities.
-Combining adapters and recalling multiple items for our strategy is not difficult.
-The images in Fig. \ref{fig:multilora} demonstrate that the MACE model only shallowly unlearned the selected celebrities, as Multi-\our{} effectively restored knowledge about famous people.
-The setup for connecting LoRA adapters is described in Appendix \ref{appendix:setup}.